-- 1. Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
+- 1. Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 2.
 Go to Advanced > Network > LAN Settings page.

-3. Type in a new IP Address as needed.
+- 3. Type in a new IP Address as needed. - 4.
+Select the Subnet Mask from the drop-down list.
+The subnet mask together with the IP address identifies the local IP subnet.

-- 4. Select the Subnet Mask from the drop-down list.
-The subnet mask together with the IP address identifies the local IP subnet. - 5.
-You can configure the router's Second IP and Subnet Mask for LAN interface through which you can also access the web management page. - 6.
-Leave the rest of the default settings as they are. - 7.
+- 5. You can configure the router's Second IP and Subnet Mask for LAN interface through which you can also access the web management page. - You can enable IGMP (Internet Group Management Protocol) Snooping feature to optimize overall network performance when your network has plenty of multicast traffic. - 7.
 Click Save to make the settings effective.